ARAVINDAN20/NULLCLASS_INTERN_PROJECT__3/README.md

 The project utilizes the following models:

 1. **Nationality and Age Prediction Model**: Trained on the CelebA dataset using the notebook provided in the [Nationality and Age Prediction Model]https://www.kaggle.com/datasets/jessicali9530/celeba-dataset
-2. **Emotion Detection Model**: Trained on the utkface dataset using the notebook provided in the [Emotion Detection Model]https://www.kaggle.com/datasets/ananthu017/emotion-detection-fer
+2. **Emotion Detection Model**: Trained on the Emotion Detection dataset using the notebook provided in the [Emotion Detection Model]https://www.kaggle.com/datasets/ananthu017/emotion-detection-fer
 3. **Age and Gender Detection Model**: Trained on the utkface dataset using the notebook provided in the [Age and Gender Detection Model]https://www.kaggle.com/datasets/jangedoo/utkface-new

 ## License